Max Aarons: International career

 Despite his England caps, in March 2021 it was reported that Aarons would be called up to the Jamaica national team, as part of a plot by the Jamaican Football Federation to purposely target a number of English and English-born players for call ups in order to increase the nation's chances of qualifying for the 2022 World Cup.
 JFF president Michael Ricketts claimed that Aarons was going to apply for a Jamaican passport in order to play for the nation.
 However, Aarons subsequently revealed he had not been contacted by Jamaica, stating: "I am able to play for Jamaica but I never heard anything from them or whatever.
 I had people messaging me, a few family members from Jamaica, and I had to say that I hadn't heard anything".
 Aarons also revealed that he had no interest in playing for anyone other than his home nation, commenting: "my full focus is definitely on England".

+On 14 June 2023, Aarons was included in the England squad for the 2023 UEFA European Under-21 Championship.
+He started in the final as England beat Spain 1–0 to win the tournament.

 Personal life

 Aarons is of Jamaican descent.
-He is the cousin of Huddersfield Town player Rolando Aarons.
+He is the cousin of football player Rolando Aarons.